whennemuth/kuali-cloudformation/README.md

 This repository provides several folders, each corresponding to the creation of a cloudformation stack and containing the associated templates and helper scripts for their use.

+> **BU Targeted**: This branch is specific to deployment to the buaws-istcloud-infrastructure account for applications.
+It is NOT a "vanilla" cloud deployment for Kuali Research.
+That is, it deploys into pre-existing network infrastructure comprising resources like VPN, Transit Gateway,NAT, Routing, etc.
+>
+> A **"vanilla"** version is available in a separate branch and - apart from s3 buckets, databases, and the proper IAM presence for you to cloud-form - the account in which you are running these stacks could be brand new and bare of anything else.
+All resources from the VPN down would be created from scratch.

 Once created, a stack will have created a deployment of the kuali-research application and accompanying modules within the specified aws account.

 These stacks are as follows, in order of increasing scope: